exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter4.md

 ## Chapter 4
-In this chapter, we explore how to build web API interface for TODO module.
+In this chapter, we will explore how to build web API interface for TODO module.
 We will be creating a public API where external developers can query a list of TODOs of a specific organization.

 ### Web API
-WAPI (Web API) is a default module ship with OpenHub.
+WAPI (Web API) is a default module shipped with OpenHub.
 WAPI helps you easily setup and test your module API functions thru Swagger interface.

 ![](https://user-images.githubusercontent.com/5336690/74059169-7fb2f700-4a22-11ea-830f-f6ce7649cbd8.png)